Richmond, VA

 Frequently Asked Questions

-The cost of living in Richmond is significantly lower than in Northern Virginia, particularly when it comes to housing.
-You can expect to find comparable or even larger homes for a fraction of the price.
+Richmond's cost of living is significantly lower than Northern Virginia's, particularly when it comes to housing.
+You can expect to find more affordable homes and lower property taxes in Richmond.

-Richmond has a diverse economy with strong job growth in finance, healthcare, and tech.
-Major employers include Capital One, Dominion Energy, and VCU Health.
+The Richmond economy is diverse, with strong sectors in finance, healthcare, technology, and government.
+Major employers include Capital One, VCU Health System, and Dominion Energy.

 Is Richmond a walkable city?